-In the 'Dial Whom' section of connect applet, you can configure a group, add static numbers or provide a URL from where you can get a number to be dialled by the way of an HTTP GET request.
+In the 'Dial Whom' section of connect applet, you can configure an incoming call to a group, add static numbers or provide a URL from where you can get a number to be dialed by the way of an HTTP GET request.

 The following are the query parameters of the GET request if you choose to return numbers from a URL.
 Note that only some of this list may be passed to your application - depending on what stage of the flow you have placed the applet.

 In case of an outgoing call, it’ll be set to the number from which the call is made.
 In case of an incoming call, it’ll be set to the number from which the call is received

 In case of an outgoing call, it’ll be set to the number being dialed out.
 In case of an incoming call, it’ll be set to the number where the call landed.